 While the CAA provides that the responsibility to establish standards of performance is a state's responsibility, the EPA is identifying the degree of emission limitation achievable through the application of the BSER (i.e., the level of stringency) associated with the candidate technologies.
 By providing the level of emissions reductions achievable using the candidate technologies the EPA is fulfilling its responsibility as part of the BSER determination.
 In this instance, the EPA has identified the degree of emission limitation achievable through application of the BSER by providing ranges of expected reductions associated with each of the technologies.
 These ranges are provided in Table 1, clearly presenting the percentage improvement ranges that can be expected when each candidate technology comprising the BSER is applied to a designated facility.
-Defining the ranges of HRI as the degree of emission limitation achievable through application of the BSER is consistent with the EPA's position at proposal, where EPA noted that "while the HRI potential range is provided as guidance for the states, the actual HRI performance for each of the candidate technologies will be unit-specific and the EPA is retaining these two candidate technologies as part of the final BSER, because it still expects these technologies to be generally applicable across the fleet of existing EGUs, and because the costs of the technologies themselves are generally economical and reasonable.
+Defining the ranges of HRI as the degree of emission limitation achievable through application of the BSER is consistent with the EPA's position at proposal, where EPA noted that "while the HRI potential range is provided as guidance for the states, the actual HRI performance for each of the candidate technologies will be unit-specific and will depend upon a range of unitspecific factors.
+The states will use the information provided by the EPA as guidance but will be expected to conduct unit-specific evaluations of HRI potential, technical feasibility, and applicability for each of the BSER candidate technologies."
+175 For purposes of the final ACE rule, states will utilize the ranges of HRI the EPA has provided in developing standards of performance but may ultimately establish standards of performance for one or more existing sources within their jurisdiction that reflect a value of HRI that falls outside of these ranges.
+See section III.F.1.a of this preamble.